 Terracotta is a type of ceramic, and all ceramics are highly absorbent in their natural untreated state.
 This is a problem because bathrooms are environments filled with water, as well as numerous staining hazards, all of which can threaten to destroy your flooring installation on a daily basis.

 There are a few things that can be done to try and combat this.
 The first is a process known as surface burnishing, which fires the clay in such a way that the pores in the finished piece are somewhat smaller.

 This can then be combined with the application of a quality ceramic sealing agent, which will clog the material's pores while creating an invisible layer of protection over it.
 The use of rugs in strategic places near bathtubs and shower stalls can also help to some extent.

 That surface sealant will not last, and over time it will fade in places across the room.
 That will require you to re-apply it on a regular basis.
-In the bathroom, this can be particularly hazardous as any thinning of the veil of seal can lead to immediate and permanent damage to the floor.
+In the bathroom, this can be particularly hazardous as any thinning of the veil of the seal can lead to immediate and permanent damage to the floor.

 Glazed Terracotta Flooring

 Glazing is a process where glass is melted over the surface of a porous terra cotta tile, creating an impermeable layer across it which is proof against moisture, stains, molds, and liquid penetration.
-The glaze used can be printed to look like anything you desire, but it does cover over the natural appearance of the tile, removing the point in using them to some extent.
+The glaze used can be printed to look like anything you desire, but it does cover the natural appearance of the tile, removing the point in using them to some extent.

 The glazing process does make terracotta suitable for usage in a bathroom.
 The difference between these pieces and regular ceramics will often be a slightly softer texture, and a more rustic natural shape, resting beneath the decorative melted glass glaze that sits above.